cambridge-ceu/csd3/systems/ceuadmin.md

 These are wrapped up as :star::star::star: **[modules](https://modules.readthedocs.io/en/latest/index.html)** :star::star::star:.

-Ideally, software with large size / reference data will be available from /rds/project/jmmh2/software.
-However, CEU users will be able to use ANNOVAR, ensembl-vep, OpenMS, polyphen, KentUtils linking internal projects/personal space (additional requests need to be made).
-Further information is avaiiable from **doc/README.md, README.html**.

 A module is loaded/unloaded as follows,

 ```bash
 module load ceuadmin/<module name>
 ```

-Other commands include `display`, `help`, `show`, `unload`, `whatis`, as in [3.2.9](https://linux.die.net/man/4/modulefile).
+Other commands include `display`, `help`, `show`, `whatis`, as in [3.2.9](https://linux.die.net/man/4/modulefile).
 In particular, `module whatis ceuadmin/ensembl-vep` indicates usage regarding build37/build38 setup for the `loftee` plugin used in loss of function (LoF) annotation.

 The module files are defined at **/usr/local/Cluster-Config/modulefiles/ceuadmin**.

+Ideally, software with large size / reference data will be available from /rds/project/jmmh2/software.
+However, CEU users will be able to use ANNOVAR, ensembl-vep, OpenMS, polyphen, KentUtils linking internal projects/personal space (additional requests need to be made).
+Further information is avaiiable from **doc/README.md, README.html**.
+A large collection of R packages (1,258 as of November 2022) is linked with ceuadmin/R/4.2.2, the latest R distribution, please drop an email to <jhz22@medschl.cam.ac.uk> for access.
+The original list prior to November 2022 is given blow[^original].

 ---